-- Limiting Memsource access to a single repository is required.
+- Limiting Memsource access to a single repository.

 - Using an SSH key for authentication.

-- Monitoring an entire subdirectory for a change in Automated Project Creation is required.
+- Monitoring an entire subdirectory for a change in Automated Project Creation.

-- Detection of file changes based on Last modified date as opposed to just file size is required.
+- Detection of file changes based on Last modified date as opposed to just file size.